Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 54. Use colored folders for color-coded organizing.

 I love color coding!
-It makes it so much easier to sort papers, bills, binders, and tasks.
+Colored folders (they’re sometimes called file pockets) make it so much easier to sort papers, bills, binders, and tasks.

 You can use colored stickers, markers, sticky notes, inserts, pens – anything!